The city’s gardens of stone offer a retreat from the overly touristed center.

 As you progress through the cemetery, the graves become more modern, many with enamel photos of the occupants.
 More recent ones have portraits sandblasted directly into the stone.

 Once you cross the main road into the second section, the dominant feature is a functioning Russian Orthodox church called the Church of the Assumption of the Holy Virgin (Chrám Zesnutí přesvaté Bohorodice), with an elaborate gold-tiled icon mosaic above the door and a green copper onion dome.

 This part of the cemetery has rows of crosses for victims of World War I, British Commonwealth graves of RAF pilots from World War II, Soviet war dead, a monument to soldiers from the Napoleonic Wars, and fields for spreading ashes, as well as space for ordinary people.

-One legend related to the cemetery is that of shy vampire who waits for people to trip and cut their knees so he can lick up the blood.
+One legend related to the cemetery is that of a shy vampire who waits for people to trip and cut their knees so he can lick up the blood.

+Other point of interest is the grave of esoteric writer Pierre de Lasenic and herbal healer Jan Mikolášek.
 Many Czech or Czechoslovak writers, artists and actors are also buried there.
 The most famous are for illustrator Josef Lada and acting duo Jiří Voskovec and Jan Werich.